Bageena/Audiobook-Chapter-Workbench/README.md

 > **Status: Work in Progress**
 >
 > Audiobook Workbench is under active development, testing, and refinement.
 It is not yet recommended for general installation or production use.
+There are still many bugs with it and trying to get whisper to run properly without creating a PATH for it on my local machine.

 ## Overview